enau7/MCMC-Deciphering/README.md

 To Get the Code
 =================
 In order to get the code, open the repository, linked [here](https://github.com/alexbstl/MCMC-Deciphering/tree/python3).
 You can either clone this repository via Git, or Go to Code > Download Zip.
+The repository can also be found at https://github.com/alexbstl/MCMC-Deciphering/tree/python3.
+Make Sure the branch is `python3`!
+(The link should go there by default).

 Code Walkthrough